 The ISD publication Unintentional Injuries [512Kb] reports on deaths (until year ending 31 December 2013) related to unintentional injuries and assaults in Scotland.

 - There were 1,664 deaths in Scotland in 2013 due to unintentional injury, 13 in children under the age of 15 and 1,651 in adults aged 15 years and over.
 That is a slight increase (2%) in the number of deaths in Scotland in 2013 compared to 2012, as a result of an unintentional injury (Table [112Kb]).

 - Taking into account the age and sex breakdown of the population compared to Scotland there were more deaths from unintentional injuries in deprived areas than less deprived areas (the standardised mortality ratio was 49% higher in the most deprived area and 37% lower in the least deprived area compared to the Scottish average).
 (Table [64Kb])

-- 44% of injury related deaths in adults in 2012 are due to falls.
+- Approximately 43% of unintentional injuries related deaths in adults (15 years and over) in 2013 were due to falls.
+(Table [50Kb]).

-Trends in injury related mortality (intentional and unintentional) in Scotland were also reported in analyses undertaken by Injury Observatory for Britain and Ireland which looked at comparative injury mortality data across the Great Britain and Ireland between 1982 and 2004.
+Trends in injury related mortality (intentional and unintentional) in Scotland were also reported in analyses undertaken by the Injury Observatory for Britain and Ireland which looked at comparative injury mortality data across Great Britain and Ireland between 1982 and 2004.

-- More detailed trend analyses on injury related mortality in Scotland by injury type (47KB) has also been produced in the IOBI study.
+- More detailed trend analyses on injury related mortality in Scotland by injury type [47Kb] has also been produced in the IOBI study.